Spain’s 2026 Extraordinary Regularisation:

 Applications Close: June 30, 2026.

-Fast Decisions: The government aims to give an initial response within 15 business days of receiving your application.
+Fast Decisions: The government aims to give an initial response within 3 months of receiving your application.

 Application Process: You can apply online from April 16.
 In person from April 20 (appointments booked from April 16).